Meghan Markle targets India's menstruation taboos

 In India, many menstruating women are barred from entering temples, touching food, water, kitchen utensils, and even other human beings.

 Ghodke, who is now 18, recounted being forced to spend her period sitting outside her family's dwelling.
-Others Indian girls and women are sent to temporarily live in huts.
+Other Indian girls and women are sent to temporarily live in huts.

-According to Dasra, one of India’s leading NGOs, some 200 million girls are not taught basic menstrual hygiene.
+According to Dasra, one of India’s leading nongovernmental organizations, 200 million girls are not taught basic menstrual hygiene.
 Nearly 90 percent of women use alternatives to sanitary napkins and tampons, such as old fabric, rags, sand, ash, wood shavings, newspapers, dried leaves and hay, the group says.
 And 63 million adolescent girl in the country live without toilet facilities.

 The situation facing Indian women has been thrust into the international spotlight thanks to Meghan Markle, who earlier this year married Britain’s Prince Harry.

-Note: CORRECTION (July 31, 2:50 a.m.
-ET): An earlier version of this article misstated the number of adolescent girls who have been reached by a WaterAid India program in the past three years.
-It is 116,000, not 1.16 million.